 Personal property of manufacturers is valued at cost from which a fixed statutory depreciation percentage is deducted each year until a residual value is reached.
+South Carolina Code §12-37-930.
 Personal property of merchants is valued at cost from which income tax depreciation is deducted each year until a residual value is reached.
+SC Reg.
+117-1840.1.
 In general, motor vehicles, boats, and airplanes are valued in accordance with nationally recognized publications of value (except that the value may not exceed 95% of the prior year's value).
-Discounts may be allowed for motor vehicles with high mileage.
+Discounts are applicable for motor vehicles with high mileage.
+South Carolina Code §§12-37-930 and 12-37-2680.

-The property of utilities, airlines, railroads, private car lines, motor carriers, and golf courses is valued using special methods of valuation.
+The property of utilities, airlines, railroads, private car lines and golf courses is valued using special methods of valuation.

 2. Assessment Ratio: Assessment ratios are established in the State Constitution to ensure stability and differ according to property classification.
 In general, all manufacturing property (whether real or personal) and most commercial personal property is assessed at 10.5%.
-Commercial real property is assessed at 6%.
-Personal use motor vehicles are assessed at 6%; motor vehicles that do not qualify as personal use motor vehicles (i.e., those that are used for business, are assessed at 10.5 %.)
+Commercial real property, including second homes, is assessed at 6%.
+Personal use motor vehicles are assessed at 6%; motor vehicles that do not qualify as personal use motor vehicles (i.e., those that are used for business, are assessed at 10.5%.)
 South Carolina Code §12-43-330 provides that property exempt from taxation is also exempt from assessment.